 Traditional warehouse automation systems, such as conveyor or sortation, can take 12 to 24 months to go live and as much as five years to achieve ROI.
 There is often a lot of manual labor and planning required given the large footprint and weight of such equipment.
 AMRs provide a faster alternative for implementing automation and are safer, customizable and designed to work with your existing warehouse processes and staff.
 Some robotics systems, such as 6 River Systems’ solution, can be implemented in as little as four weeks and produce ROI within a year.

 6. Streamlined onboarding & training

 7. Robust equipment reliability

 The upkeep of equipment is an important factor in warehouse operations.
 Equipment breakdowns can cause major delays and bring operations to a standstill; a classic example of this is a conveyor breakdown.
 By adding autonomous robots to existing operations, it’s possible to improve the reliability of the overall system.
-Robots can be moved, serviced and replaced quickly to keep your operation continuously running with minimal delays.
+Warehouse robots can be moved, serviced and replaced quickly to keep your operation continuously running with minimal delays.